NEONScience/neon-data-institute-2016/_posts/institute-materials/day2_tuesday/2016-06-20-classify-raster-threshold-R.md

 2. A raster where canopy height is classified.
 Explore the CHM data and chose threshold values that make sense given the distribution of values in the data.

+Be sure to document your workflow as you go using Markdown within your R Markdown document.

+When you are done, knit your outputs to html and push them to your git directory.
 </div>